juliasilge/course-ML-tidymodels/slides/chapter3_10.md

 Notes: Let's say we have a sample of lots of people, some of whom voted and some of whom did not, and we want to implement 10-fold cross-validation.
 This means we divide our training data into 10 groups or folds, and 1 subset or fold acts as our assessment fold (like a mini testing test).
 We train our model on 9 of the folds and then evaluate the model on the assessment fold.

+If we are using preprocessing steps such as upsampling that should **only** be applied to the 9/10 of the data used for analysis (not the 1/10 of the data used for assessment), the [recipes](https://tidymodels.github.io/recipes/) package will automatically take care of that for us. 👍

 ---